- 📖 Geeky Medics OSCE Book

-The main point of a neurological examination is to localise where in the nervous system the problem is.
+The main purpose of a neurological examination is to localise where in the nervous system the problem is.
 This can seem daunting, but with practice, it is relatively straightforward.
-The most basic localisation question you have to think about during the upper(and lower) limb examination is:
+The most basic localisation question you have to think about during the upper and lower limb examination is:

 |UMN signs||LMN signs|

-|Inspection||No fasciculation or significant wasting (may be some disuse atrophy or contractures)||Wasting and fasciculation of muscles|
+|Inspection||No fasciculation or significant wasting (there may however be some disuse atrophy or contractures)||Wasting and fasciculation of muscles|

-|Pronator drift||May be present||May be some drift/movement of arm(s) if weak or de-afferented, but not pronator|
+|Pronator drift||May be present||There may be some drift/movement of the arm(s) if weak or deafferented, but not pronator drift|

-|Tone||Increased (spasticity) +/- ankle clonus||Decreased (hypotonia) or normal|
+|Tone||Increased (spasticity or rigidity)||Decreased (hypotonia) or normal|

-|Power||Classically a “pyramidal” pattern of weakness (extensors weaker than flexors in arms, and vice versa in legs)||Different patterns of weakness, depending on cause e.g. classically a proximal weakness in muscle disease, a distal weakness in peripheral neuropathy|
+|Power||Classically a “pyramidal” pattern of weakness (extensors weaker than flexors in arms, and vice versa in legs)||Different patterns of weakness, depending on the cause (e.g. classically a proximal weakness in muscle disease, a distal weakness in peripheral neuropathy)|

-|Reflexes||Exaggerated or brisk (hyper-reflexia)||Reduced or absent (hyporeflexia or areflexia)|
+|Reflexes||Exaggerated or brisk (hyperreflexia)||Reduced or absent (hyporeflexia or areflexia)|

 - Tendon hammer